-It is never too late to make changes that will have a positive impact on your health.
-Poor health is not a consequence of aging.
-Healthy lifestyle behaviors, such as quitting tobacco use, physical activity and proper nutrition can improve your health at any age.
+Poor health is not a consequence of aging, and it's never too late to make changes that will have a positive impact.
+Healthy lifestyle choices such as quitting tobacco use, physical activity, and proper nutrition can improve your health at any age.

-Every health plan available through ERS offers wellness programs that can help you lead a healthier life.
+Every ERS health plan offers wellness programs to help you lead a healthier life.
 If you're living with a chronic condition like diabetes or asthma, they offer disease management programs that provide personal support, help with complex health care needs and advice on treatment decisions.

-GBP health plans also offer no-cost and low-cost fitness programs, such as SilverSneakers[®] in the HealthSelect MA PPO plan, that are designed specifically for older adults.
+GBP health plans also have no-cost and low-cost fitness programs, such as SilverSneakers® in the HealthSelect MA PPO plan, that are designed specifically for older adults.
 Visit your plan's website for details.

-Note: Third-party administrators or carriers may discontinue or change their value-added programs at any time without notice.
+Note: Third-party administrators or insurers may discontinue or change their wellness and other value-added programs at any time without notice.